rufuspollock/rufuspollock.com/content/book/_index.md

 But dystopia is not inevitable.

 Together, we can make an open world.
-We can create new rules like remuneration rights that reward innovators and creators without locking up knowledge.
+We can create new rules that reward innovators and creators without locking up knowledge.
 We can make a world that is freer, fairer, healthier and wealthier.
 A world where we get to harness the magic of digital technology, its limitless copying, for good.

 To do this we need to act, to act together, and to act now.